 8. The Red Lady of Huntingdon College

-In her book 13 Alabama Ghosts and Jeffrey, Kathryn Tucker Windham tells a tragic story of an outsider named Martha, who reluctantly came from New York to Huntingdon College because it was the alma mater of her grandmother.
+In her book 13 Alabama Ghosts and Jeffrey, Kathryn Tucker Windham tells a tragic story of an outsider named Martha, who reluctantly came from New York to Huntingdon College in Montgomery, Alabama, because it was her grandmother’s alma mater.
 Said to have been a shy girl, the boldest thing about her was her love of the color red, which she draped about her bedroom in blankets, curtains, rugs, and knickknacks.
-Failing to make friends, she became increasingly withdrawn and eventually began wandering to the doorways of others' dorms, staring in at night without saying a word.
-It's a pattern she's said to repeat to this day, after having swathed herself in her red blanket and slit her wrists in her room.
+She failed to make friends and became increasingly withdrawn.
+Martha eventually began wandering to the doorways of others’ dorms, staring in at night without saying a word.
+It’s a pattern she’s said to repeat to this day, after having swathed herself in her red blanket and dying by suicide in her room.

 9. The Blue Lady

 In California, the Moss Beach Distillery Café claims to be the home of a ghost in a blue dress.
 As her story goes, she was a young married woman of the Prohibition era who fell for a handsome pianist who played at the café.
 One night while walking the beach, they were attacked, and she was killed.
-Those who work at the café claim she still wanders through, looking for her lost lover, and they cite mysterious phone calls, levitating objects, and locked rooms.
-Her story has been featured on Unsolved Mysteries and Ghost Hunters, but the latter declaried that the Blue Lady legend was bunk.
-The Café has issued a respectful response titled, "A Visit Does Not An Investigation Make."
+Those who work at the café claim she still wanders through looking for her lost lover; they cite mysterious phone calls, levitating objects, and locked rooms.
+Her story has been featured on Unsolved Mysteries and Ghost Hunters, but the latter declared that the Blue Lady legend was bunk.

 10. Screaming Jenny